PROBA-3: Project development

 DARA is provided by the PMOD institute in Switzerland.

 Testing of the mission's vision-based sensor system was performed at ESA's ESTEC technical centre in the Netherlands in March 2021.
 The system will enable the two spacecraft to fly in a precise formation.
 The testing reportedly yielded promising results.
+The miniature satellites recently underwent final integration and were viewed in person by PROBA-3’s Science Working Team.
+Members of the team plan to test flight hardware during April's total solar eclipse over North America, gaining valuable experience for interpreting PROBA-3’s future results.